 Most bloggers and freelancers create free Gmail, Yahoo ID which is good for personal use, but when you are in the professional space it is always a better idea to use a professional email address.

 Good examples are [email protected], [email protected] and so on.
 It not only adds professionalism to your email ID but also adds credibility to your email.

 Imagine the difference between me sending one mail using my personal email and the other via my professional email [email protected] No prizes for picking which would sound more professional and credible.

-Most of the web-hosting companies offer cPanel based Email service which is free for limited number of accounts, but if you are looking for more features such as hangout, docs and others, I would recommend use Google apps for work.
-Here I’m sharing a guide by taking Bluehost Hosting as an example, which offers cPanel hosting.
-You can use this tutorial for any other hosting that offers cPanel.
+Most of the web-hosting companies offer cPanel based email service which is free for a limited number of accounts.
+But if you are looking for more features such as hangout, docs, etc., I would recommend G Suite, a Google service.

 - Fill out the details to get started: